lhindman/cs121-lab07-1/README.md

 ```

 #### Driver class
 Add code to the main() method in BubbleSorter.java that uses a Scanner to prompt the user for the desired number of elements to generate and a seed value.
-Pass these values as arguments to the ArrayUtilities.generateRandomData() static method and stored the returned array to a local reference variable of the appropriate type.
-Use the ArrayUtilities.displayArray() static method to display the unsorted values and include a header stating that this is the unsorted data.
+Pass these values as arguments to ***ArrayUtilities.generateRandomData()** and store the returned array to a local reference variable of the appropriate type.
+Use ***ArrayUtilities.displayArray()*** to display the unsorted values and include a header stating that this is the generated values.

-Once it has been confirmed that the array of random ints is being generated properly, pass the array as an argument to the ArrayUtilities.sort() static method, then call ArrayUtilities.displayArray() again, this time with a message stating that this is the sorted data.
+Once it has been confirmed that the array of random ints is being generated properly, pass the array as an argument to ***ArrayUtilities.sort()***, then call ***ArrayUtilities.displayArray()*** again, this time with a message stating that this is the sorted values.

 #### Expected Program Output (with sample user input)
 ```